ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

   compiler errors.
 This update has the advantage, that certain tools such as [TextMate](https://macromates.com) are able to convert the location data, providing additional features, such as clickable links to the error source. _(René Schwaiger)_

+- fixed some broken links in the documentation

 - <<TODO>>
 - <<TODO>>